Founder, meditation-based therapist

-Dr Meagan Wilson is a counsellor, Body Awareness Meditation guide and a Lecturer in the School of Public Health & Preventative Medicine at Monash University.
+Dr Meagan Wilson a body-based meditation guide, therapist and a Lecturer in the School of Public Health & Preventative Medicine at Monash University.
 She founded The Bridge Space in 2017.

-Meagan’s PhD work involved exploring the lived experiences of migrant worker women from Myanmar living in Thailand over a period of several years.
-By deeply exploring emotional trauma in the context of structural violence, she came to more intimately understand the mind-body-environment connection, and ways in which we can release both deep and more subtle forms of trauma by drawing on body focused techniques rather than purely cognitive based therapies, as often is dictated by mainstream psychology.
+Meagan’s PhD work (psychological anthropology) explored the experiences of migrant worker women from Myanmar living in Thailand over a period of several years.
+By looking at emotional trauma in the context of structural violence, she came to more intimately understand the mind-body-environment connection, and ways in which we can release both deep and more subtle forms of trauma by drawing on body focused techniques rather than purely cognitive based therapies, as often is dictated by mainstream psychology.

-Many of the women with whom Meagan worked were dying of AIDS.
+Many of the women with whom Meagan worked were dying of HIV/AIDS with no access to medication.
 This had a profound effect on her spiritual growth and her passion to support people through emotional trauma, illness, and through the process of dying.

-Meagan’s time in the field of Anthropology, saw her sitting with traditional healers/shamans and observing cross-cultural approaches to wellness, dying and death, that are deeply body focused and steeped in ritual.
-These fieldwork observations have in many ways shaped the programs developed and delivered by The Bridge Space.
+Meagan’s time in the research field saw her sitting with traditional healers/shamans and observing cross-cultural approaches to wellness, dying and death, that are deeply body focused and steeped in ritual.
+These fieldwork observations have in many ways shaped the way she works with the Bridge Space community.

 Degrees & Awards-

-BA (Psychology/Sociology) Hons (Psychology), PhD (Anthropology)-Northern Thailand, all degrees awarded by Monash University.
+BA (Psychology/Sociology) Hons (Psychology), PhD (Psychological Anthropology)-Northern Thailand, all degrees awarded by Monash University.

 Australia Asia Prime Ministers Award 2011